TienMPhan/TienMPhan.github.io/_pages/about.md

   limit: 6 # leave blank to include all the blog posts
 ---

-I am a computational biophysicist and chemist with over four years of postdoctoral experience in molecular modeling, biomolecular simulations, and force-field development.
-My research explores protein conformational dynamics, protein–protein and protein–nucleic acid interactions, and the refinement of classical force fields for more accurate biomolecular modeling.
+<p>I am a computational biophysicist and chemist with over four years of postdoctoral experience in molecular modeling, biomolecular simulations, and force-field development.
+My research explores protein conformational dynamics, protein–protein and protein–nucleic acid interactions, and the refinement of classical force fields for more accurate biomolecular modeling.</p>

-I have published 10+ peer-reviewed papers in leading journals, including Molecular Cell, Advanced Science, JACS, eLife, Biophysical Journal, and Nucleic Acids Research, with more than 250 citations.
-Collaborating closely with experimental groups, I bridge in silico and in vitro/in vivo studies and have contributed to writing many NIH grants.
+<p>I have published 10+ peer-reviewed papers in leading journals, including Molecular Cell, Advanced Science, JACS, eLife, Biophysical Journal, and Nucleic Acids Research, with more than 250 citations.
+Through close collaboration with experimental groups, I bridge in silico and in vitro/in vivo studies to drive interdisciplinary discovery.</p>

-Beyond research, I mentor young scientists in molecular modeling, simulation workflows, and computational data analysis, and I am passionate about combining scientific rigor with creative visualization to communicate complex molecular mechanisms.
+<p>Beyond research, I mentor young scientists in molecular modeling, simulation workflows, and computational data analysis, and I am passionate about combining scientific rigor with creative visualization to communicate complex molecular mechanisms.</p>